struphy-hub/struphy/doc/sections/discretization.rst

 These spaces and the associated operators of the Derham diagram have been implemented in the open-source package `Psydac <https://github.com/pyccel/psydac>`_.
-Struphy interfaces to this library by means of the class :class:`struphy.psydac_api.psydac_derham.Derham`.
+Struphy interfaces to this library by means of the class :class:`struphy.feec.psydac_derham.Derham`.

 Both the continuous and the discrete spaces form a **complex**, which means